 In the case of short marketing communications, such as messages on social media, the marketing communication should be as neutral as possible, also it should indicate where more detailed information is available, in particular by using a link to the relevant webpage where the information documents of the fund are available.

 All statements embedded in the marketing communication should be adequately justified based on objective and verifiable sources, which should be quoted.
-In addition, the communication should refrain from using overoptimistic wording, such as “the best fund” or “the best manager”, wording that would diminish the risks, such as “safe investment” or “effortless returns”, or wording that may imply high returns, such as “high yield”, without clearly explaining that such high returns may not be reached and that there is a risk of losing all or part of the investment.
+In addition, the communication should refrain from using overoptimistic wording, such as “the best fund” or “the best manager”, wording that would diminish the risks, such as “safe investment” or “effortless returns”, , without clearly explaining that such high returns may not be reached and that there is a risk of losing all or part of the investment.

-Comparison of the promoted fund with other funds should be limited to funds characterised by a similar investment policy and a similar risks and rewards profile based on the summary risk indicator of the KID or the synthetic risk and reward indicator of the KIID, unless the marketing documents contain a pertinent explanation on the difference of the funds.

 Any reference to external documents, such as an independent analysis published by a third-party, should mention at least the source of the information and the period to which the information contained in the external document relates.

 Information on risks and rewards